 Historic Attractions Part of the Dollywood Experience

 A visit to Dollywood stands for much more than fun and excitement.
 It represents a trip to a simpler time when experienced tradespeople relied on their hands to manufacture the goods needed for their existence.
-It is a place where the values and traditions of yesterday are at home next to massive roller coasters like Wild Eagle and Thunderhead.
+It is a place where the values and traditions of yesterday are at home next to impressive roller coasters like Lightning Rod, Wild Eagle and Thunderhead.
 Some of Dollywood’s most beloved attractions harken back to this time and are on display for a new generation.

 Craftsman’s Valley Features One-Stop Shop for Authentic Handmade Crafts

 In Craftsman’s Valley, talented artisans continue to perform the same jobs that were so vital to life in the late 1800s.
 Blacksmiths, just like those years before them, use their skills to create beautiful hand-forged steel items.
 Customized metal gifts and home décor, including the always-popular wind chimes, are available for purchase at the blacksmith shop.
-At the Old Flames Candle Shop, candlemakers dip candles the old-fashioned way, creating an amazing range of beautiful handmade items.
+At the Old Flames Candle Shop, candle makers dip candles the old-fashioned way, creating an amazing range of beautiful handmade items.
 Available in many different shapes, sizes and scents, visitors often find gifts from the candle shop make perfect home accents.
-Children also can create special keepsakes by dipping their own candles with one of the candlemakers.
+Children also can create special keepsakes by dipping their own candles with one of the candle makers.

 A Step Back In Time Brought Dollywood's Grist Mill to Life

-More than 25 years ago, employees of Silver Dollar City (the park became Dollywood in 1986) began work on a special project.
+Nearly 35 years ago, employees of Silver Dollar City (the park became Dollywood in 1986) began work on a special project.
 Construction began on a working grist mill which would be built exactly as it would have been in the 1880s.
 It was the first fully operating grist mill built in Tennessee in more than 100 years.
 What does it mean to build a structure as it would have been 100 years ago?
 It meant that the roof shingles were split by hand, and all the door hardware was created onsite by the park’s blacksmiths.
 The structure’s round logs were hewed by hand in front of the building site with holes drilled in the logs by hand using different size augers.
 The architectural shingles on the side of the building and all lumber were milled at the park’s sawmill which was then located in Craftsman’s Valley.
 The window panes were made by the park’s glassblowers, and each window frame was made onsite using steam engine power to operate the five-in-one machine which is now located in the Valley Carriage Works wagon shop.